dgilleland/CPSC-1520-Workbook/src/001-StartHere/ReadMe.md

    1. `ls` or `dir` - List the contents of the current directory
    1. `clear` or `cls` - Clear the terminal screen
    1. `exit` - Exit the terminal

+## Checking Your Software Installations

+Do you know what software you are running?
+Perform the following steps in the terminal.

+1. Type `git --version` to see what version of `git` you have.
+1. Most CLI apps like git support the `--version` flag.
+Try it with the following applications.
+    - `node --version`
+    - `npm --version`
+    - `gh --version`
+    - `pnpm --version`
+1. If any of these produce an error when trying to get the version, refer to the list of required software in the [ReadMe.md](../../ReadMe.md) at the root of this repository.

 ## Version Control Setup